 Regularly flipping on this natural switch may promote weight loss and other health benefits — since your body can focus on other important functions beyond metabolizing food.3

 Are there health benefits associated with intermittent fasting?

 While research is ongoing and more is needed to better understand the health benefits of intermittent fasting, there seem to be some pretty incredible perks of adhering to this eating pattern.
 Here’s a shortlist of potential benefits linked to intermittent fasting:4,5

 - Weight loss

 - Suppressed inflammation

 - Decreased blood pressure

 - Improved glycemic control

 - Better sleep

-New research published in the scientific journal of Nature found that overweight individuals following Jenny Craig's Rapid Results Max which follows a 14:10 intermittent fasting eating schedule, lost more weight compared to the control group and experienced greater improvements in their fasting blood glucose levels.
+New research published in the scientific journal of Nature found that overweight individuals following Jenny Craig's Max Up which follows a 14:10 intermittent fasting eating schedule, lost more weight compared to the control group and experienced greater improvements in their fasting blood glucose levels.